basslesson01/F2FBulkBuylist/README.md

 # TO DO
 Finish addToCart
-- Foil WebElement no longer stale from brute forcing retries, but now a String is stale?
+- (SOLVED)Foil WebElement no longer stale from brute forcing retries, but now a String is stale?
+- Click the right foil type.